mberto79/XCALibre.jl/joss-paper/paper.md

 ![My figure](BFS_verification.svg){ width=80% }

-# Other examples
+# Advanced examples

-Quick text to point to advanced examples in the documentation

-# Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+Users are referred to the documentation where more advanced examples for using `XCALibre.jl` are provided, including flow optimisation, and integration with the `Flux.jl` machine learning framework.

 # References